The cable row is an effective exercise for building your back muscles and increasing overall upper body strength.

 5. Wide Grip

-The cable row is a compound exercise, which means it works many muscles at the same time.
+The cable row is a compound exercise, which means it works many muscles simultaneously.

 The main muscles worked during cable row are: